ybpytlmao/BSODLOOP-SCAM-BAITING/README.md

-Worlds most simple BSOD boot loop
+Worlds most simple BSOD boot loop, compile to exe yourself.

 WARNING: DO NOT RUN ON PERSONAL COMPUTOR, MAKE SURE YOU ARE IN A VM.